lrnv/Copulas.jl/docs/src/exemples/fitting_sklar.md

 # Fitting compound distributions

-Through the SklarDist interface, there is the possiiblity to fit directly distributions that are constructed from a copula and some marginals:
+Through the `SklarDist` interface, there is the possibility to fit directly distributions that are constructed from a copula and some marginals:

 ```julia
 using Copulas